PFA03027/alpha_concurrent/README.md

 If you build libalconcurrent as a shared library, please copy it.

-## How to build test code
+## How to build by cmake
 ### Pre-condition:
 1. Checkout googletest.
 Because libalconcurrent includes googletset as submodule, please execute below to checkout googletest;
         $ git submodule update --init --recursive
 Currently, libalconcurrent uses googletest v1.11.0.

-2. Please prepare cmake.
-This is required by google test.
+2. Please prepare cmake on your system.
 In case of Windows system, please download cmake windows binary from https://cmake.org/download/.
 After install, please copy xxx/CMake/yyy to zzz/migwin/.
 Cmake is installed into C:\Program Files\CMake normally.
 And E.g, the eclipse environment is C:\Eclipse\pleiades\eclipse\mingw.
 In this case, Copy all folders in C:\Program Files\CMake to C:\Eclipse\pleiades\eclipse\mingw.

 ### Build step
-0. Build libalconcurrent.a
-1. Change the current directory to test/build_googletest
-2. Execute "sh make_googletest.sh"
-3. Change current direcotry to each test folder.
-Then, execute "make all".
+1. Prepare build directory for cmake build
+2. type command in the prepared directory
+        $ mkdir build
+        $ cd build
+        $ cmake -G "your target generater" <path of alpha_concurrent>
+        $ cmake --build
+You could refer make_win_eclipse.sh as the sample for above commands

-Current linking library of test is static library.
-If you would like to link a shared library, please modify Makefile.
+Current linking library of test decided by cmake.
+Therefore please configure cmake global option "BUILD_SHARED_LIBS" according your purpose like below;
+        $ cmake -D BUILD_SHARED_LIBS=ON .....(other command line options)

 # License